thaibinhngoo99-bit/CLI-MSC-/README.md

 ## Author Notes

+* The number displayed on a tile of the board is the number of stones in that tile, not the tile's index
 * Invalid inputs do not consume a turn
 * Side tiles cannot be picked up during sow continuation
 * Player and AI follow identical movement rules